my1396/Econ-Study/_posts/2026-03-17-Python-Basics.md

 `type()` to check the data type of a variable.

+**For data frames:**

+- `df.dtypes` to check the data types of each column in the data frame.

+- `df.info()` to check the data types of each column and the number of non-null values.

+- `df.describe()` to get summary statistics of the numerical columns in the data frame.

 ## Virtural Environment

 Python is shipped with the OS out of box for UNIX-based systems.
 If you run `which python`, you will see sth like `usr/bin/python3`, this is the system Python.
 It is NOT recommended to install packages in the system Python as it may cause <span class="env-green">conflicts with the OS and other applications that rely on it</span>.